N3FS/N3FS-website/about.md

 ## Supporting N3FS

 N3FS is independently run and paid for by the server staff.
+Here's more about our finances and donating to us:

+<a href="/about/donations" class="action">About server finances and donations</a>

-You can show your support by spreading the word and inviting your friends to join the server!
+You can also show your support by spreading the word and inviting your friends to join the server!

-If you would like to support us financially, you can find out [more about server finances and donations here](/about/donations).

 ## What others say about us...